xlladdins/xll/docs/Excel4MacrosQ-S.md

 **STANDARD.WIDTH**(standard\_num)

-Standard\_num    specifies how wide you want the columns to be in units of one character of the font corresponding to the Normal cell style.
+Standard\_num&nbsp;&nbsp;&nbsp;&nbsp;specifies how wide you want the columns to be in units of one character of the font corresponding to the Normal cell style.

 Return to [top](#Q)